 Create and Sell HyperHealth eBook

 Import into InDesign and position images.
-Sell as eBook on amazon, itunes and create a website.
+Sell an eBook on Amazon, iTunes, and create a website.

 Redo Rancho’s website

 I think the current version was created super fast in 2003.
-It needs updating pretty bad.
+It needs updating pretty badly.